Knowledge

 It was established in 1971 to help deserving students prepare for college education and promote archery sport.

-If you’re lucky to get the scholarship and have never used it for one year, it does not carry over to the next year.
+If you’re lucky to get the scholarship and have never used it for one year, it doesn’t carry over to the next year.

 So apply only if you’re sure you can use it continuously.